andymeneguzzo/network-tracker-ai/README.md

 2. Install all dependencies (including AI/ML packages)
 3. Run comprehensive tests with success rate calculation
 4. Start the monitoring service with live demo
+5. Generate realistic network data for AI analysis
-5. Generate AI-powered insights and reports
+6. Run AI-powered insights and reports

 You'll see real-time network statistics and AI-generated insights about your network patterns! 📊

+**Note**: The `setup_realistic_data.sh` script generates 3 days of realistic network monitoring data (8,640 data points) that mimics real household usage patterns.
+This provides the AI system with sufficient data to demonstrate pattern recognition, peak hour detection, and optimization recommendations.

 ---